 Bill Gasiamis 1:11:09

 Yeah, it’d be lovely to read.
-I even can’t wait to read it and I haven’t even finished it.
-And it’s like, it’s just funny how I’m writing that book, but I’m not aware about what’s in it.
+I can’t wait to read it and I haven’t even finished it.
+And it’s like, it’s just funny how I’m writing that book, but I’m not aware of what’s in it.
 Like, I think it’s gonna be a great read for me when I go through it.
 Strange.
-So yeah, so everything has evolved, it’s been 10 years and the book idea, and it came about mid last came up about mid two years ago.
+So yeah, everything has evolved, it’s been 10 years and the book idea, came about last came up about two years ago.

 Bill Gasiamis 1:11:40

 It’s taken time to get to that point, it’s taken about a year to write half a manuscript.
 And no one, I don’t have a publisher yet, or anything like this, and there’s no one on my back, forcing me to write X amount of words, by the end of this month, or whatever.
 And I haven’t written for about a month at the moment.
 So I’m not worried about that, or concerned about that.

 It will just come as it comes just like the podcast did and then evolved from a few episodes every so often to an episode a week.
 That’s kind of how everything else is coming up.
 I wanted to focus on this part of that conversation because it’s an idea that it’s a, it’s part of the story to sort of suggest to people who are doing tough in the very early stages of caregiving.

 That right now it’s the time to do the tough stuff.
 And then soon, somehow things will shift, and it’ll be time to go into the other stuff that you’ve always wanted to do or that you want to do.
 And not to feel like this thing is never going to end I’m never going to get my life back, or I’m never going to do what I love anymore.
 It’s the tough stuff that happened for you many, many years ago.